mageprince/magento2-productAttachment/README.md

+# Download From Magento Marketplace
+# <a href="https://marketplace.magento.com/prince-module-productattachment.html">Download Link</a>

 # Magento2 Product Attachment

 The Product Attachments extension for Magento 2 equips product pages with a special attachments block where you can upload numerous documents such as user guides, extra images, pdf, certificates, licenses and many others.